EmmanuelLefevre/Documentations/Tutorials/powershell_update_git_repositories_script.md

 ## INTRO

-This tutorial shows the step-by-step procedure to create a powershell script allowing you to update your local repositories with a single shortcut button click or automatically at Windows start.

-## PRESENTATION

-😫 The Problem =>
-🚀 No more Git syncing hassles between my desktop and laptop ! 🚀
+🚀 No more struggling to sync Git between my desktop PC and my laptop ! 🚀

-Working daily on multiple machines, I was wasting too much time (and mental energy) manually checking if my local repositories were up to date before I started coding.
-The risk of conflicts or working on an outdated version was constant.
-I decided to automate all of this with a client-side automation approach.

-So i developed gpull : a PowerShell script acting as a local orchestrator, capable of maintaining the integrity of all my repositories.
+This documentation details the architecture of Update-GitRepositories, a PowerShell automation module acting as a local orchestrator.
+It is designed to maintain the integrity of your development environment by updating, cleaning, and synchronizing all your local repositories with a single command or automatically at startup.

+## WHY THIS SCRIPT

+😫 **The Problems =>**

+1. 🔄 **Sync Anxiety & Multi-Machine Chaos**
+Working on a desktop and a laptop often leads to "Drift".
+You start coding on your laptop, realizing too late that you forgot to pull the latest changes you made yesterday on your desktop.

+- **Solution,** this script runs automatically at startup.
+You sit down, and your machine is already up-to-date.
+- **Peace of Mind,** eliminates the risk of working on an outdated version or facing avoidable merge conflicts.

+2. 🧠 **Mental Load & Repetitive Tasks**
+Manually checking 10, 20, or 30 repositories every morning is a waste of mental energy.
+A simple batch script often fails because it blindly tries to pull without context.

+- **Solution,** an intelligent Orchestrator.
+It iterates through your specific list of active projects, skipping the irrelevant ones.
+- **Efficiency**, one shortcut, 2 seconds of execution, 100% visibility.

+3. 🛡️ **Safety & "Dirty" State Protection**
+Standard scripts break things.
+If you have uncommitted work (dirty tree) or unpushed commits, a blind git pull can create a mess.

+- **Solution,** the script features strict Guard Clauses.
+It checks if your workspace is clean before touching anything.
+- **Bot Detection :** it automatically detects and resets specific bot branches (like output) to ensure they match the remote exactly.

+4. 📍 **Context Awareness (The "Smart Restore")**
+Most update scripts force a checkout to main, pulling changes, and leave you there.
+You lose your spot.

+- **State Preservation,** the script remembers you were on feature/login-page.
+It switches to main, updates it, cleans up old branches, and puts you back exactly where you were.

+5. 🧹 **Hygiene & Garbage Collection**
+Over time, local repositories get cluttered with dead branches (feature/done-3-months-ago) that have already been merged or deleted remotely.

+- **Garbage Collector,** it proactively purposes to delete orphaned branches (: gone) and fully merged branches, keeping your local list clean.

 🏗 **ARCHITECTURE**

 Flow Controller based on iterative & sequential, stateless and awareness.

 🧠 **PHILOSOPHY**

-- Safety First (Guard Clause)
+- **Safety First (Guard Clause)**
+- **UX**
-- UX
+- **Cross-Platform**

 ⚡ **TRIGGER**

-- Event-Driven (startup computer)
+- **Event-Driven** (startup computer)
-- GUI (desktop shortcut)
+- **GUI** (desktop shortcut)
-- CLI (aka Powershell: gpull)
+- **CLI** (aka Powershell: gpull)

 🛠️ **FEATURES**

 1. 📦 **Multi-Branch Update**

-- Prioritization, main and develop branches
+- **Prioritization,** main and develop branches
-- Targeting, optional parameter for updating 1 repository
+- **Targeting,** optional parameter for updating 1 repository
-- Silent Auto-Update on integration branches
+- **Silent Auto-Update** on integration branches
-- Interactive Mode on incoming commits from other branches
+- **Interactive Mode** on incoming commits from other branches
-- Bot Detection (sync force)
+- **Bot Detection** (sync force)

 2. 🧹 **Garbage Collector**

-- Orphaned Cleanup, detects/removes orphaned branches (interactive)
+- **Orphaned Cleanup,** detects/removes orphaned branches (interactive)
-- Merged Cleanup, identifies/removes already merged branches (interactive)
+- **Merged Cleanup,** identifies/removes already merged branches (interactive)
-- Protection, prevents the deletion of an integration branch
+- **Protection,** prevents the deletion of an integration branch

 3. 🛡️ **Safety and Integrity (Safety Checks)**

-- Dirty Tree Protection, pull canceled if files are not committed
+- **Dirty Tree Protection,** pull canceled if files are not committed
-- Unpushed Protection, pull canceled if local commits are not pushed
+- **Unpushed Protection,** pull canceled if local commits are not pushed
-- Stash Warning
+- **Stash Warning**

 4. 🎛️ **Context Awareness & Restoration**

-- State Preservation, remembers the active branch
+- **State Preservation,** remembers the active branch
-- Smart Restore, replaces the user on the original branch
+- **Smart Restore,** replaces the user on the original branch
-- Fallback Logic, if the original branch is deleted, replace the user on the development branch.
+- **Fallback Logic,** if the original branch is deleted, replace the user on the development branch.

 5. 🔍 **Divergence Analysis**

-- History Analysis, calculates the number of commits Ahead/Behind
+- **History Analysis,** calculates the number of commits Ahead/Behind
-- Log Preview, displays the latest incoming commit messages
+- **Log Preview,** displays the latest incoming commit messages
-- Divergence Alert, detects divergent histories
+- **Divergence Alert,** detects divergent histories

 6. 🛰️ **Discovery and Monitoring**

-- New Branch Detection, scans the remote branch to track new remote branches
+- **New Branch Detection,** scans the remote branch to track new remote branches
-- Tracking Proposal, creates a local branch (or interactively deletes an obsolete branch)
+- **Tracking Proposal,** creates a local branch (or interactively deletes an obsolete branch)

 7. 📈 **Visual and Concise Reporting**

-- Real-Time Feedback
+- **Real-Time Feedback**
-- Summary Table, status and precise duration for each repository
+- **Summary Table,** status and precise duration for each repository
-- UI Polish, dynamic separators and text centering
+- **UI Polish,** dynamic separators and text centering

 8. 🔐 **GitHub API Integration and Security**

-- Repository access via GitHub API + pre-verification of repository existence and access rights
+- **Repository access via GitHub API** + pre-verification of repository existence and access rights
-- Secure Configuration, Environment Variables (Token/Username)
+- **Secure Configuration,** Environment Variables (Token/Username)

 9. ⏱️ **Performance and Caching**

-- Metrics, global and individual timers
+- **Metrics,** global and individual timers
-- Session Cache, load configuration once per session
+- **Session Cache,** load configuration once per session

 10. 🌐 **Granular and Resilient Error Handling**

-- HTTP context, API error differentiation
+- **HTTP context,** API error differentiation
-- Network Resilience, timeout and DNS management without crashing the orchestrator
+- **Network Resilience,** timeout and DNS management without crashing the orchestrator
-- Isolation in case of repository failure (Try/Catch pattern)
+- **Isolation** in case of repository failure (Try/Catch pattern)

 👌 Others many controls and features have been added 👌

 ## WORKFLOW

-1. **Initialization :** The Get-DefaultGlobalGitIgnoreTemplate function holds the source of truth (OS files, IDEs, Languages...).
+1. **Initialization :**
+The Get-DefaultGlobalGitIgnoreTemplate function holds the source of truth (OS files, IDEs, Languages...).

-2. **Validation Loop :** Iterates through the defined repository list.
+2. **Validation Loop :**
+Iterates through the defined repository list (triggered by Update-GitRepositories or its alias gpull).

+- **Integrity Check :**
-- Integrity Check : verifies the folder exists and is a valid Git repository
+Verifies the folder exists and is a valid Git repository
+- **Security Check :**
-- Security Check : ensures the local origin remote matches the expected GitHub URL
+Ensures the local origin remote matches the expected GitHub URL

 3. **Update Strategy :**

+- **Fetch :**
-- Fetch : performs a git fetch --prune to refresh remote references
+Performs a git fetch --prune to refresh remote references
+- **Prioritize :**
-- Prioritize : sorts branches (Main/Master -> Dev/Develop -> others)
+Sorts branches (Main/Master -> Dev/Develop -> others)
+- **Action :**
-- Action : auto-updates integration branches + triggers Interactive Mode for feature branches
+Auto-updates integration branches + triggers Interactive Mode for feature branches

 4. **Maintenance: :**

+- **Safety :**
-- Safety : blocks updates if the working tree is dirty or has unpushed commits
+Blocks updates if the working tree is dirty or has unpushed commits
+- **Cleanup :**
-- Cleanup : proposes deletion for orphaned (gone) or fully merged branches
+Proposes deletion for orphaned (gone) or fully merged branches

-5. **Reporting :** Generates a summary table with status (✅ Updated, ⏩ Skipped, ❌ Failed) and execution time.
+5. **Reporting :**
+Generates a summary table with execution time and status :

+- ✅ Updated
+- ✨ Already Updated
+- ⏩ Skipped
+- 🙈 Ignored
+- ❌ Failed

 ## INSTALLATION PROCEDURE

+### Setup the desktop shortkey (Windows only)

 1. For Windows 10 get the fully path where PowerShell was installed :